 The Board reviews and sets the cash compensation and fully vested stock awards for non-employee directors.
 In making its determination, the Board seeks input from the Compensation Committee's independent compensation consultant, Compensation Strategies, Inc., as well as certain executive officers of the Company, and considers any such input, including as to the level of compensation necessary to attract and retain qualified directors, among the factors it reviews in setting the amount of compensation.
-Director compensation is generally reviewed by the Board on an annual basis.
-It was most recently reviewed in May of 2011.
+Director compensation was most recently reviewed by the Board in May of 2011.

-During 2012, each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$45,000 and a fee of \$3,000 for each Board meeting attended.
-Non-employee directors also receive annual fully vested stock awards in the amount of \$60,000.
+During 2013, each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$45,000 and a fee of \$3,000 for each Board meeting attended.
+Non-employee directors also received annual fully vested stock awards in the amount of \$60,001.
 Mr. Walsh is paid an additional annual fee of \$145,000 for his service as Chairman of the Board.
 Each member of the Board's Audit Committee (other than its chairman), Compensation/Incentive Committee (the "Compensation Committee") (other than its chairman) and Nominating Committee (including its chairman) is paid an additional annual fee of \$10,000, \$7,000 and \$7,000, respectively, for his or her service on that Committee.
 The chair of the Audit Committee is paid \$25,000 per year, and the chair of the Compensation Committee is paid \$7,500 per year.
-The Audit Committee also served as a special committee in 2012 investigating certain matters.
 A Committee member also is paid \$1,000 for each Committee meeting (other than meetings of the Nominating Committee) attended unless the Committee meeting is on the same day as a meeting of the Board of Directors, in which case Committee members are paid \$500 for attendance at the Committee meeting.
 Messrs.
 McNamara and Hutton, who are employees of the Company, do not receive compensation for their service as directors.
 Each member of the Board of Directors and of a Committee is additionally reimbursed for continuing education expenses and reasonable travel expenses incurred in connection with attendance at Board and Committee meetings.
+No Compensation Committee member received any compensation from the Company other than as a director.

-In May 2012, Messrs.
-Gemunder, Grace, Krebs, Rice, Saunders and Wood and Ms. Lindell each received \$60,045 in the form of a fully vested stock award of 1,086 shares of Capital Stock.
-Mr. Walsh also received the cash equivalent of a fully vested stock award of 1,086 shares of Capital Stock, or \$60,045.
+In May 2013, Messrs.
+Gemunder, Grace, Krebs, Rice, Saunders and Wood and Ms. Lindell each received \$60,001 in the form of a fully vested stock award of 879 shares of Capital Stock.
+Mr. Walsh also received the cash equivalent of a fully vested stock award of 879 shares of Capital Stock, or \$60,001.

 In addition, the Company maintains the Director Deferred Compensation Plan in which certain directors who are not employees of the Company or of a subsidiary of the Company participate.
 Under such plan, which is not a tax-qualified plan, an account is established for each participant to whom amounts are credited quarterly at the rate of \$6,000 per year.
 These amounts are used to purchase shares of Capital Stock, and all dividends are reinvested in Capital Stock.
 Each participant is entitled to receive the balance in his or her account within 90 days following the date he or she ceases to serve as a director.
-In 2012, each of Messrs.
+In 2013, each of Messrs.
 Gemunder, Grace, Krebs, Rice, Saunders, Walsh and Wood and Ms. Lindell received contributions of \$6,000, in each case in his or her respective account in the Director Deferred Compensation Plan.